Bligh Madris Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- Miller (3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched) makes the start for the Dodgers, his sixth of the season.
+- Gonsolin gets the start for the Dodgers, his 11th of the season.
+He is 4-2 with a 2.92 ERA and 43 strikeouts through 52 1/3 innings pitched.

-- The right-hander's most recent time out was on Sunday against the San Francisco Giants, when he went 5 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- His last appearance was on Sunday against the San Francisco Giants, when the right-hander tossed 5 2/3 innings, surrendering seven earned runs while giving up six hits.

-- The 24-year-old has amassed a 2.83 ERA and 8.8 strikeouts per nine innings in five games this season, while allowing a batting average of .184 to his opponents.
+- In 10 games this season, the 29-year-old has amassed an ERA of 2.92, with 7.4 strikeouts per nine innings.
+Opponents are hitting .168 against him.

 © 2023 Data Skrive.
 All rights reserved.